NeonCarbide/Valheim-NeonPack/README.md

 A collection of mods from Thunderstore that I use in my singleplayer world

-I've included the configuration files for all the mods that have them in the [github for this modpack][github-extras]
+I've included a list of all the config changes I've made in the [github for this modpack][github-extras]

 I also use the following mods from NexusMods